-There is no swimming at boating camp, we're too busy boating!
-However, we are on the water, in boats for the majority of each day.
+There is no swimming at boating camp, we are too busy boating!
+However, we are on the water, in boats for most of the day.
 And there are times when campers and staff may find themselves briefly in the water: during instruction of kayak rescues or sailing capsize recoveries to name a few.
-US Coast Guard Certified Type III life jackets are worn at all times when on the docks and on the water by both campers and staff.
+US Coast Guard Certified Type III life jackets are always worn when on the docks and on the water by both campers and staff.